release-engineering/iib/README.md

   manifest list.
 The available variables are `registry` and `request_id`.
 The default value is `{registry}/iib-build:{request_id}`.
 * `iib_log_level` - the Python log level for `iib.workers` logger.
 This defaults to `INFO`.
+* `iib_max_recursive_related_bundles` - the maximum number of recursive related bundles IIB will recurse through.
+This is to avoid DOS attacks.
 * `iib_organization_customizations` - this is used to customize aspects of the bundle being regenerated.
 The format is a dictionary where each key is an organization that requires customizations.
 Each value is a list of dictionaries with the ``type`` key set to one of the